-This course is for everyone who holds a First Aid qualification that they need to update.
-This is required every two years and is necessary for Instructors wishing to remain on the register, unless they hold an up-to-date HSE First Aid at Work certificate.
+This course is for everyone who holds a first aid qualification they need to update.
+This is required every two years and is necessary for instructors wishing to remain on the register, unless they hold an up-to-date Health and Safety Executive (HSE) First Aid at Work (FAW) certificate.
 Anyone applying for a place on a one-day refresher course will be required to provide evidence of previous attendance at a First Aid at Work or BHS First Aid course.
 If this qualification has lapsed, they will need to attend a two-day BHS First Aid Initial course.

 First Aid At Work

 We emphasise that the HSE First Aid at Work qualification may still be a requirement for employers, proprietors and instructors who have responsibility for other employees or staff on their yard or establishment.
-If you’re unsure if you should hold a First Aid at Work certificate, please contact the HSE.
+If you’re unsure if you should hold a FAW certificate, please contact the HSE.

-The Health and Safety Executive have strict guidelines for the content and duration of the FAW course.
-The Association of First Aiders, supported and approved by the Health and Safety Executive, have given us the following information about the HSE FAW course.
-If the course you intend to do does not follow this format and is advertised as an Equine FAW without the additional hours to cover the equine aspect, please check with the Training Department to see if it is a valid HSE FAW course.
+The HSE have strict guidelines for the content and duration of the FAW course.
+The Association of First Aiders, supported and approved by the HSE, has given us the following information about the HSE FAW course.
+If the course you intend to take does not follow this format and is advertised as an Equine FAW without the additional hours to cover the equine aspect, please check with the Training Department to see if it is a valid HSE FAW course.

 You can only attend a HSE FAW two-day requalification course if you hold a valid HSE FAW certificate.
-If the certificate you hold is not HSE FAW, for example any industry-specific first aid certificate, you can’t ‘upgrade’ to HSE First Aid at Work.
-To change from an industry-specific first aid certificate to HSE First Aid at Work, you will need to attend the full HSE-FAW three-day course.
+If the certificate you hold is not HSE FAW, for example any industry-specific first aid certificate, you can’t ‘upgrade’ to HSE FAW.
+To change from an industry-specific first aid certificate to HSE FAW, you will need to attend the full HSE-FAW three-day course.

-For the BHS Register of Instructors, BHS Examinations and UK Coaching Certificates obtained through the BHS we only accept the following First Aid certificates:
+For the BHS Accredited Professional Coach membership, BHS Examinations and UK Coaching Certificates obtained through the BHS we only accept the following first aid certificates:

 We do not accept any FAW one-day Emergency or Appointed Persons course.

-If you decide not to take the BHS First Aid course, the course you attend must be an approved HSE FAW course so please check carefully with the course provider and their registering body before booking, or call the BHS Training Department on 02476 840510.
+If you decide not to take the BHS First Aid course, the course you attend must be an approved HSE FAW course, so please check carefully with the course provider and their registering body before booking, or call the BHS Education Department on 02476 840508.